Tackle.io

 The ISV’s responsibilities

 Partners should leverage the “better together” story to build their AWS Field Readiness Kit (FRK), an AWS internal document which helps AWS teams and AWS customers better understand your product/service, and helps enable co-selling efforts.
-Similarly to the way you enable your internal sales team to sell, you want to ensure AWS Field Sales teams understand your product, positioning, and personas.
+Similarly to the way you enable your internal sales team to sell, you want to ensure AWS field sales teams understand your product, positioning, and personas.

 AWS’ responsibilities